 We proceed as follows.
 In the rest of this section definitions needed are listed.
 In the subsequent section, some results from [14] are recalled.
 The concept of monotone-geodesic labellings is also introduced and a Monotone Geodesic Lemma is established.
 This lemma is derived from the Erdös-Szekeres theorem on monotone sequences.
 A couple of other techniques related to isometric subgraphs are also developed.
 Then, in Section 3, the gp-number is determined for a large class of subgraphs of the grid graph (including the infinite grid itself) and for the infinite diagonal grid.
 A lower and an upper bound on the gp-number of the 3-dim grid is also given.
-In Section 5 the general position problem is solved for Beneš networks using isometric path covers.
+In Section 4 the general position problem is solved for Beneš networks using isometric path covers.
 In the concluding section some directions for further study are suggested.

 Unless stated otherwise, graphs considered in this paper are connected.
 The distance $d_G(u, v)$ between vertices u and v of a graph G is the number of edges on a shortest u, v-path.
+If the graph G will be clear from the context, we will also shorty write d(u, v).
 Shortest paths are also known as geodesics or isometric paths.
 A subgraph H = (V(H), E(H)) of a graph G = (V(G), E(G)) is isometric if $d_H(x, y) = d_G(x, y)$ holds for every pair of vertices x, y of H. The size of a largest complete subgraph of a graph G is its clique number $\omega(G)$.